charliefusion/charliefusion-dev/README.md

 # charliefusion-dev

-Development version of the personal portfolio site of [Charlie Thomason](http://charliethomason.github.io).
+Development version of the personal portfolio site of Charlie Thomason